The following is our process for admissions:

 - Inquiry Form / School Tour

-- Notification of Acceptance
+- Notification of Admission Decision

-Observations are scheduled during the morning, October through April.
-To schedule an appointment, complete the Inquiry Form.
+Observations are scheduled during the morning hours, October through April.
+To schedule an appointment, complete this Inquiry Form.

-Applications are accepted year round.
+Applications are accepted year-round.
 Notification of acceptance begins April 1st for the academic term starting in August.

 Children are evaluated on the basis of readiness for school and potential for success in a Montessori classroom.
 It is equally important to determine whether the parents’ educational philosophy is compatible with that of Montessori House for Children (MHFC) and Montessori House Elementary School (MHES).

-Montessori Journey: The Journey takes place a the start of each semester and consists of a Friday evening and Saturday morning (breakfast included).
-This intensive workshop provides parents with insight into the "Montessori Way" of educating children and also provides practical experiences at each level: Toddler, Early Childhood and Elementary.
+Montessori Journey: The Journey takes place in January and consists of a Friday evening and Saturday morning (breakfast included).
+This intensive workshop provides parents with insight into the "Montessori Way" of educating children and also provides practical experiences at each level: Toddler, Early Childhood, and Elementary.
 Another benefit of the journey is the bonding that takes place between parents and staff.